INCREASED MORTALITY IN ELDERLY PATIENTS WITH DEMENTIA-RELATED PSYCHOSIS

 - Metabolic Changes [see WARNINGS AND PRECAUTIONS]

-- Hypersensitivity Reactions [see CONTRAINDICATIONS, WARNINGS AND PRECAUTIONS and PATIENT INFORMATION]
+- Hypersensitivity Reactions [see CONTRAINDICATIONS, WARNINGS AND PRECAUTIONS AND Patient Counseling Information]

 - Orthostatic Hypotension, Syncope, and other Hemodynamic Effects [see WARNINGS AND PRECAUTIONS]

 - Leukopenia, Neutropenia, and Agranulocytosis [see WARNINGS AND PRECAUTIONS]